 The first actor in the hierarchy is always the main referee.
 The main referee can adapt all decisions.
 For example, if the time limit for the intervention of the VAR is surpassed and the main referee considers using his judgment that the VAR should interfere despite the time limit, he can always do it.
 The difference is that now he has a framework that he is aware of the value that it brings.

 Output (Interfere or not interfere): There are only two possibilities for the output system.
 Interfere or not interfere (continue the game).
-It is essential to show how low the percentage of not interfere (25% of the cases) is compared to the interfering (75% of the cases).
+It is essential to show how low the percentage of interfere (25% of the cases) is compared to the not interfere (75% of the cases).
 This is totally aligned with our main goal to increase the precision by increasing the Tangible and Training Costs but not the Intangible costs.

 Conclusion and suggestions